nathan-gardner/SECON2023Robot/Documentation/Signoffs/LowlevelMainMicrocontroller-NathanGardner/NathanGardner-signoff-Controller.md

 | Activation for Arduino Nano | Interrupt | 1     |             |   |
 |                             |           |       | Interrupt:  | 1 |
 |                             |           |       | Total Pins: | 1 |

+_Note: This Arduino Nano will need to be designed as part of the microcontroller network but will not be designed until the Feeding Subsystem is designed and will reflect the specific requirements of the Feeding Subsystem.
+It will be part of the Feeding signoff but will be part of the low-level controller network.
+This subsystem is standalone and a lower priority portion of the design.
+Right now all that is known is that the main Mega controller will generate a hardware interrupt which will invoke an interrupt service routine on the Nano._

 _Interfaces needed:_
 1. Motor for the rack and pinion subsystem